-You will find a tentative schedule for the Fall 2018 semester at Harlaxton College at the link below.
+You will find a tentative schedule for the Fall 2019 semester at Harlaxton College at the link below.
 The calendar will not be finalized until the group flight is arranged, which typically occurs by mid-April for fall semester and early September for the spring semester.

-You will find the tentative academic calendar, including required and optional fieldtrips, here: https://harlaxton.evansville.edu/academics/cur riculum.cfm
+You will find the tentative academic calendar, including required and optional fieldtrips, here:

+https://harlaxton.evansville.edu/accepted/downloads/fall2019/Fall2019CalendarV2.pdf